 - The alert level exists when the seven-day hospitalisation incidence nationwide reaches or exceeds 12, or when the intensive care bed (AIB) occupancy rate nationwide with COVID-19 patients reaches or exceeds 390 in absolute terms.

 For further information, please refer to the Corona Ordinance of the State of Baden-Württemberg.
 Find information about the Corona Ordinance for Baden-Wurttemberg in other Languages.

 You still need a vaccination appointment?
 Visit www.dranbleiben-bw.de for current vaccination campaigns throughout Baden-Württemberg and permanent vaccination offers.

 In response to the current Covid-19 situation, the janitor’s office will only be issuing keys by scheduled appointments.
 To schedule an appointment, please contact your janitor.
 You can find the contact details at the respective dormitorie on our website.

 Please note that the janitor's office may only be entered by you alone.
 A minimum distance of at least 1.5 meters must be maintained at all times.
 If you need help moving in, we ask that you only bring the number of helpers really necessary for the move

 Where can I charge my washing card?

-Starting January 11, you will be able to recharge your washing cards for the washing machines in the dormitories in the following canteens - the Info-Points are open again:
+You can recharge your washing cards for the washing machines in the dormitories in the following canteens - the Info-Points are open: